making homemade soup

 Flour added to a soup will taste like flour unless you cook it first, as shown in the photos I have of making the gravy from a roux, that is why cornstarch works really well in soups.
 Cheese sauce tastes better with a roux and the consistency is better too.

-So my go-to rule of thumb is if it’s a gravy or cheesy, or creamy soup, start with a roux, if it’s a clear “sauce” like Chinese food sauces or soup, no need to use a roux a cornstarch slurry will work well.
+So my go-to rule of thumb is if it’s a gravy, cheesy soup, or creamy soup.., start with a roux, if it’s a clear “sauce” like Chinese food sauces or soup, no need to use a roux a cornstarch slurry will work well.

 Hope that helps!